 The bill amends several sections of the Revised Code of Washington (RCW) related to the state capitol campus, emphasizing the importance of preserving its beauty and historical significance.
 It establishes a new section that mandates the state capitol committee to review and recommend a 10-year capital plan for the campus, ensuring that proposed projects are prioritized based on their importance and impact.
-Additionally, the bill outlines the composition and responsibilities of the state capitol committee, which now includes various state officials and legislators, and requires the committee to meet at least four times a year to oversee capital projects and provide policy guidance on security matters.
+Additionally, the bill outlines the composition and responsibilities of the state capitol committee, which now includes various state officials and legislators, and requires the committee to meet at least four times a year to oversee capital projects and provide guidance on security and policy matters.

 Statutes affected: